-iii. wherever appropriate, it reflects the maritime and This policy does not present any nothways of in anget which would have an effect on Furcional industrial character of the area in which it is located; and iv. it will not have any other unacceptable environmental impact.
-This policy does not present any pathways of in sites. ipact which would have an effect on European Policy No. Port/BE3 - New Employment Premises Development proposals to create new employment premises within or adjacent to settlement areas will generally be supported provided they can be shown to benefit the local economy, except where: i. there would be a significant adverse impact on neighbours as a result of noise, light pollution, increased traffic levels, increased flood risk or inadequate provision of parking; ii. the development would result in significant adverse environmental or highway problems; iii. appropriate access cannot be provided; or iv. the development would result in the loss of one or more dwelling-houses.
+iii. wherever appropriate, it reflects the maritime and This policy does not present any pathways of in pact which would have an effect on European industrial character of the area in which it is located; and iv. it will not have any other unacceptable environmental impact. sites.
+Policy No. Port/BE3 - New Employment Premises Development proposals to create new employment premises within or adjacent to settlement areas will generally be supported provided they can be shown to benefit the local economy, except where: i. there would be a significant adverse impact on neighbours as a result of noise, light pollution, increased traffic levels, increased flood risk or inadequate provision of parking; ii. the development would result in significant adverse environmental or highway problems; iii. appropriate access cannot be provided; or iv. the development would result in the loss of one or more dwelling-houses.
 No Likely Significant Effects 'Alone' This policy does not allocate specific sites for development of new employment facilities, however, due to the nature of European sites within the area, any new business within Portland could cause air quality issues due to increased journeys to work for the new developments.
-The increase in journeys to work is likely to be small and therefore each business premises contribution would be too small for a likely Potential Likely Significant Effects 'in Combination' However, the only access road into Portland is the Portland Beach Road (A354) which is at its closest point adjacent to the Chesil & The Fleet SAC, SPA and Ramsar site.
+The increase in journeys to work is likely to be small and therefore each business premises contribution would be too small for a likely significant effect alone.
+Potential Likely Significant Effects 'in Combination' However, the only access road into Portland is the Portland Beach Road (A354) which is at its closest point adjacent to the Chesil & The Fleet SAC, SPA and Ramsar site.
 This SAC is sensitive to nitrogen deposition and therefore 'in combination' with other plans, projects and policies an increase in employment could lead to an increase in nitrogen deposition within the SAC.
-Policy No. Port/BE4 - New Business Centres The conversion, adaptation and use of redundant buildings for start-up businesses, small business hubs and training centres and will be supported. significant effect alone.
+Policy No. Port/BE4 - New Business Centres The conversion, adaptation and use of redundant buildings for start-up businesses, small business hubs and training centres and will be supported.
 No Likely Significant Effects 'Alone' This policy does not allocate specific sites for the adaption and use of redundant buildings for new business facilities, however due to the nature of European sites within the area any new business within Portland could cause air quality issues due to the increase journeys to work for the new businesses.
 The increase in journeys to work is likely to be small and therefore each business premises contribution would be too small for a likely significant effect alone.
 Potential Likely Significant Effects 'in Combination' However, the only access road into Portland is the Portland Beach Road (A354) which is at its closest point adjacent to the Chesil & The Fleet SAC, SPA and Ramsar site.
 This SAC is sensitive to nitrogen deposition and therefore 'in combination' with other plans, projects and policies an increase in employment could lead to an increase in nitrogen deposition within the SAC.
-Policy No. Port/BE5 - Facilitating Home Working The extension of existing homes and provision of outbuildings to support home working may be acceptable, provided: i. the scale and design of the development is sympathetic to the character of the existing buildings and surrounding area; No Likely Significant Effect This policy supports the extension of existing owners to provide work from home space for the state of th - Carlotte and the Carlotte ii. the outbuilding or extension will remain available for business use ancillary to the primary use as a dwelling; and iii. the development would not result in a significant adverse impact on the environment, residential amenity or cause harm by increased traffic movements.
+Policy No. Port/BE5 - Facilitating Home Working The extension of existing homes and provision of outbuildings to support home working may be acceptable, provided: i. the scale and design of the development is sympathetic to the character of the existing buildings and surrounding area; No Likely Significant Effect This policy supports the extension of existing owners to provide work from home space for the state of th •